Combining Two Flocks of Chickens (with Minimal Bloodshed)

 If you see one chicken bullying another, you can shoot a stream of water at the chicken to discourage the pecking behavior.
 The water will not injure the chickens but it is enough to startle them to stop their bad behavior.

-Monitor your chickens for injuries.
-If any have wounds, they need to be removed immediately.
+Monitor your chickens for serious injuries.
+If any have open wounds, they need to be removed immediately.

 However, if you have one particular hen (or rooster) that is being a bully, remove the bully.
 Keep the bully away in a separate enclosure for 5 to 7 days.